rohrii/MaskDINO-Adapter/README.md

 ### Fine-tuning
 - Configure your fine-tuning settings within the provided training shell script example by filling out the \<<FIELDS\>>
-- Start the training with `source train_adapters.sh`
+- Start the training with `source train_adapter.sh`

 Original Readme:
 ========